‘Tell me, what is it you plan to do with your one wild and precious life?’ ~ Mary Oliver.

 HOW DOES COACHING WORK?

-WHAT IS THE DIFFERENCE BETWEEN ART THERAPY & COACHING?
+WHAT IS THE DIFFERENCE BETWEEN ART PSYCHOTHERAPY & TRANSFORMATIONAL MINDSET COACHING?
 CAN I DO BOTH?

 TRANSPERSONAL ART THERAPY